redxaxder/7DRL2023/plans.md

 notes on TRIP:
   - causes player to lose a lot of grace
-  - causes lots of IRE in tripped NPC
+  - causes lots of SUSPICION in tripped NPC
   - breaks connections between target and others who see it
   - moves the target one space
   - loses ALL grace